Kyuunex/Momiji/README.md

 + `guild_regular_role` - This setting enables "Regulars" functionality in the guild.
 It enables `;regulars` command.
     + `parent` column for this setting must contain a guild id.
     + `value` column for this setting must contain a role id for the regular role.
-    + `flag` column for this setting must contain the amount of members the role can be asigned to.
+    + `flag` column for this setting must contain the amount of members the role can be assigned to.
 For example, a value of `20` will give top 20 mebers this role.
 + `google_api_key` - This setting stores google api key.
 It enables `;img` command.
 You can keep this setting absent if you don't wanna use the `;img` command.
     + `value` column for this setting must contain a google api key.
 + `google_search_engine_id` - This setting stores google search engine id.
 This setting is required for `;img` command to work.
     + `value` column for this setting must contain a google search engine id.
-+ `guild_pin_channel` - This setting enables pin functionality in the guild.
-When a message gets 6 of the same reactions, it will be pinned in the pin channel.
-    + `parent` column for this setting must contain a guild id.
-    + `value` column for this setting must contain a channel id where messages will be posted by the bot.
-    + `flag` column for this setting must contain number indicating the amount of reactions required for pinning.
-+ `guild_audit_log_channel` - This setting enables logging functionality in the guild.
-When this is enabled, User Leave, User Join, Message Delete, Message Edit notifications will be posted in the specified channel.
-    + `parent` column for this setting must contain a guild id.
-    + `value` column for this setting must contain a channel id where the logs go.
 + `guild_voice_log_channel` - This setting enables voice join/leave logging functionality in the guild.
 When this is enabled, User Join, User Leave, User Switch Voice channel notifications will be posted in the specified channel.
     + `parent` column for this setting must contain a guild id.
     + `value` column for this setting must contain a channel id where the logs go.